Triple P Online

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study uses the same population as Day et al. (2017).
-The purpose of this study was whether the core benefits of self-directed participation in online parenting interventions are counterbalanced by issues such as high dropout and noncompletion rates commonly reported within the Internet intervention literature.
-Participants were randomly assigned to Triple P Online only (TPOL), Triple P Online enhanced with clinical telephone consultations (TPOLe), or waitlist control (WL).
+The study used the same sample as Day et al. (2017).
+The purpose of the study was to examine whether the core benefits of self-directed participation in online parenting interventions are counterbalanced by issues such as high dropout and noncompletion rates commonly reported within the Internet intervention literature.
+Participants were randomly assigned to Triple P Online only, Triple P Online enhanced with clinical telephone consultations (TPOLe), or waitlist control (WL).
 Measures utilized include the Parenting Tasks Checklist, the 21-item Depression, Anxiety and Stress Scale (DASS-21), and the Parenting Scale (PS).
-Results indicate TPOL self-directed participants showed short-term treatment effects, including reductions in overall negative parenting and frequency of child behavior problems, while practitioner support led to greater improvements in negative parenting and intensity of difficult child behaviors.
+Results indicate that Triple P Online self-directed participants showed short-term treatment effects, including reductions in overall negative parenting and frequency of child behavior problems, while practitioner support led to greater improvements in negative parenting and intensity of difficult child behaviors.
 Participants in the supported condition were also more likely to complete modules and reported greater program satisfaction.
-At follow-up, 50% of outcomes for the TPOL self-directed condition were significantly better than the control, while 94% of outcomes were significantly better than the control in the practitioner-supported condition.
-Limitations include small sample size; the lack of assessment of comorbidity of child and family difficulties; lack of overall diversity in the sample; found no treatment effects other than a general decrease in reported negative child and parent behaviors over time for all conditions; and length of follow-up.
+At follow-up, 50% of outcomes for the Triple P Online self-directed condition were significantly better than the control, while 94% of outcomes were significantly better than the control in the practitioner-supported condition.
+Limitations include small sample size, the lack of assessment of comorbidity of child and family difficulties, lack of overall diversity in the sample, found no treatment effects other than a general decrease in reported negative child and parent behaviors over time for all conditions, and length of follow-up.

 Length of controlled postintervention follow-up: 5 months.